osg-htc/docs/docs/data/frontier-squid.md

 encourage all sites to configure and use this service, as described below.

-For large sites that expect heavy load on the proxy, it may be best to run the proxy on its own host.
-In that case, the Frontier Squid software still will be installed on the CE, but it need not be enabled.
-Instead, install your proxy service on the separate host and then configure the CE host to refer to the proxy on that host.
+For large sites that expect heavy load on the proxy, it is best to run the proxy on its own host.
+If you are unsure if your site qualifies, we recommend initially running the proxy on your CE host and monitoring its bandwidth.
+If the network usage regularly peaks at over one third of the bandwidth capacity, move the proxy to a new host.

 ## Before Starting